Mamphela Ramphele: Career

 Ramphele joined the University of Cape Town as a research fellow in 1986 and was appointed as one of its deputy vice-chancellors in 1991.
 She was appointed to the post of vice-chancellor of the university in September 1996, thereby becoming the first black woman to hold such a position at a South African university.
-Part of her executive roles was to take charge of the university’s Equal Opportunity Policy Portfolio, with the aim of changing the culture of the institution.
+Part of her executive role was to take charge of the university’s Equal Opportunity Policy Portfolio, with the aim of changing the culture of the institution.
 In 1994, Ramphele was a visiting scholar at Harvard University's Kennedy School of Government in Cambridge, Massachusetts, US.

 In 2000, Ramphele became one of the four managing directors of the World Bank.
 She was tasked with overseeing the strategic positioning and operations of the World Bank Institute as well as the vice-presidency of external affairs.
 She was the first South African to hold this position.

-Ramphele serves as a trustee of the Nelson Mandela Foundation, and served as the director of The Institute for Democratic Alternatives in South Africa (IDASA) and as a board member of the Anglo-American Corporation, non-executive director of Medi Clinic Holdings and Transnet.
+Ramphele serves as a trustee of the Nelson Mandela Foundation, served as the director of The Institute for Democratic Alternatives in South Africa (IDASA) and as a board member of the Anglo-American Corporation, non-executive director of Medi Clinic Holdings and Transnet.

-Ramphele also served as a trustee for The Link SA fund, a charitable organisation that raises money to subsidise the tertiary education of South Africa's brightest underprivileged students.
+Ramphele also served as a trustee for the Link-SA trust, a charitable organisation that raises money to subsidise the tertiary education of South Africa's brightest underprivileged students.
 She was on the board of the Mo Ibrahim Foundation, an organisation that supports good governance and great leadership in Africa.

 She was voted 55th in the Top 100 Great South Africans in 2004.